-More on “Liberaltarians”by Kevin
+More on “Liberaltarians”

 “Big Tent Democrat” had an interesting diary at Daily Kos about how to neogotiate an alliance with libertarians.